arminmokri/miner-app/app/bin/claymore/Readme!!!.txt

 TROUBLESHOOTING

-1. Install Catalyst v15.12 for old AMD cards; for Fury, Polaris and Vega cards use latest blockchain drivers.
+1. Make sure you use recent video drivers.
 2. Disable overclocking.
 3. Set environment variables as described above.
 4. Set Virtual Memory 16 GB or more.